This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-As Qatar gears up to host the FIFA World Cup 2022 this November, millions of fans are expected to arrive in the Middle Eastern nation.
-If you’re one of those excited about attending the FIFA World Cup 2022, we have compiled a list of things to do and places you may visit while in Qatar.
+As Qatar gears up to host the FIFA World Cup 2022, millions of fans are expected to arrive in the Middle Eastern nation.
+If you’re attending the FIFA World Cup 2022, we have compiled a list of things to do and places you can visit while in Qatar.

 Visit Qatar museums

 Qatar is gradually becoming the World’s capital for art and culture, and the country has made sure to preserve its history in its museums.
 The capital city, Doha, is home to some of the finest museums that offer a unique spectacle to its visitors.
 Most of these museums have an extensive collection of ancient artefacts, Islamic art, furniture, weapons, carpets, vintage cars, prehistoric fossils and a wide range of art pieces collected over the years and carefully preserved.
 The flourishing museums enable visitors to enjoy and understand Islamic culture through its profound art exhibits and are a source of pride for Qatar.

 Here are some of the top museums that you can explore during your visit to Qatar: